DevCTx/unit_tests_practice/questionnaire_unit_test.md

 ...
 HTTP Disconnection from http://127.0.0.1:8000/
 ```
-Note : According to the definition of the fixture used in this test, this class will be executed only using `pytest` and
-will be skipped under `unittests`
+Note : According to the fixture used in this test, this class will be executed only using `pytest` and will be skipped under `unittests`
 ```commandline
 pytest -v -k questionnaire_unit_test.py -s
 ```